On March 24, 2002, the Oscars named a winner in its newest category, Best Animated Feature.

 It wasn’t Disney, the studio that invented the animated feature.
 The honor went to “Shrek” — the sarcastic subversion of a fairy tale made by DreamWorks Animation, co-founded by former Disney studios chief Jeffrey Katzenberg.

-The post-Oscars celebration on Sunday night flowed into a hungover Monday, when Katzenberg called David Lipman, the film’s co-executive producer, into his office with a new project: a theme park attraction that picked up after “Shrek” and bridges the gap with its sequel.
+The post-Oscars celebration on Sunday night flowed into a hungover Monday, when Katzenberg called David Lipman, the film’s co-executive producer, into his office with a new project: a theme park attraction that picked up after “Shrek” and bridged the gap with its sequel.

 “He was chuckling as he was reading it,” Lipman said in an interview with Theme Park Tribune.
 “Afterwards, he threw the script back at me and he said, “Great.
 You have $11 million and 11 months.”

-The attraction went on to run at
+The attraction went on to become a staple at Universal theme parks for the next two decades.

 The right partner with Universal

-Though DreamWorks was still an independent company at the time, Universal theme parks were always intended to be the new attraction’s home.
+Though DreamWorks was an independent company at the time, Universal theme parks were always intended to be the new attraction’s home.
 Shrek had already found a temporary place in Universal Studios Hollywood with the short-lived “Shrek Live!” stage show in 2001.

-Looking back on Shrek 4-D nearly 20 years later, Smith agreed that Universal was the right fit.
+Looking back on Shrek 4-D nearly 20 years later, Smith felt that Universal was the right fit.
 The film, its character, even DreamWorks itself aligned with Universal’s status as the underdog bold enough to challenge Disney’s supremacy in the theme park world.

 “The tone was perfect for Universal, in that “Simpsons,” edgier type humor,” Smith said.
 “We can’t compete with Disney, because Disney’s Disney, and so you have to find some other ways to bring something fresh and new.”